Your GP Post

 And be flexible!
 GP practices are often more flexible than hospital departments in terms of catering for your needs.
 In return, please be flexible back – and go the extra mile – for instance when the practice is busy and needs extra help.
 Be conscientious and helpful.

 Just bring your stethoscope.
-The GP practice will have a doctor’s bag waiting for you which will include a minimum of
+The GP training practice will provide you with a doctor’s bag which will include a minimum of

 - BP machine

 - Tape measure

 - an Emergency Drugs box (check that that items are still in date).
 Includes things like adrenaline, benzylpenicillin, aspirin, an inhaler and GTN spray.

 Most GP training practices have dedicated rooms for trainees.
 But in some practices, where space is (understandably limited), you may be sharing a room with someone else (especially if you are part-time).
 What should not be happening is that you being put in a different room in each different surgery.
 Like the other GPs in the practice, you need a room which is constant – where you can keep things and organise yourself.
 So, if you are being moved around left, right and centre, please discuss with both your Practice Manager and GP Trainer.